The Repair Shop: Books

 On 25 July 2019, a do-it-yourself hardback book was released, entitled The Repair Shop: A Make Do and Mend Handbook, published by BBC Books.

 The Repair Shop: Tales from the Workshop of Dreams was published by BBC Books on 5 November 2020.

 Reception

 In 2019, The Repair Shop received a nomination for a Rose d'Or in the Reality and Factual Entertainment category.
 After moving to prime time for Series 6 in March 2020, it was watched by 6.7 million people.

+In 2023, the show won a National Television Award in the daytime programme category.

 International versions

 An Australian version of the show, The Repair Shop Australia, debuted on Lifestyle on 3 May 2022.
 It is hosted by Dean Ipaviz, a builder and carpenter, and features six repairers.

 A Dutch version of the show, The Repair Shop, debuted on RTL 4 on September 2, 2019.
-It is hosted by Humberto Tan, a radio and TV presenter, sports journalist, and writer.
+It was hosted by Humberto Tan, a radio and TV presenter, sports journalist and writer, and lasted one season.

+A Dutch version of the show in Belgium, De Repair Shop, debuted on Eén on September 4, 2022.
+It is hosted by Danira Boukhriss Terkessidis, a newscaster and TV Presenter, and had its second season in 2023.